 It’s called Knott’s Soak City and it has everything from super high water slides to a wave pool and little kid play structures.

 My 5-year-old started off braving the medium size slides at Beach House, a 3 story structure with water cannons and a huge bucket of water that gets dumped every few minutes!

 And then he headed to Gremmie Lagoon where he spent hours exploring the submarine, splashing in the water, and repeatedly riding the small water slides in this kid play area.

-My favorite thing to do at Knott’s Soak City was relax in the lazy river.
-My son and I hopped on inner tubes and it reminded us of when we went tubing on Kauai!
+My favorite thing to do at Knott’s Soak City was relaxing in the lazy river.
+My son and I hopped on inner tubes and it reminded us of when we went tubing on Kauai.

 We had a cabana and it was nice to have a shady spot to relax and recharge before heading back out to play!

 I appreciated that it came with a safe so I was able to easily access my camera and wallet and then lock them up when we hit the slides.

 Plus, we had a waiter who brought me the best shrimp ceviche to enjoy on a sunny California day!
 Find out the best tips for Knott’s Soak City.

 Insider tip: Don’t forget to bring your own towels!

 We love exploring Asian malls around Seattle and Vancouver because you just never know what you’ll find.